tsunami416604/azure-docs.hu-hu/articles/media-services/previous/media-services-rest-get-started.md

 **HTTP-válasz**

-Ha ez sikeres, a következőket adja vissza:
+Ha a művelet sikeres, a rendszer a következőt adja vissza:

     HTTP/1.1 204 No Content
     ...